EESSI/docs/docs/repositories/software.eessi.io.md

 See [cpu_targets](../software_layer/cpu_targets.md)

 ## Infrastructure status

-The status of the CernVM FS infrastructure for the production repository is shown [here](https://status.eessi.io/).
+The status of the CernVM-FS infrastructure for the production repository is shown at [https://status.eessi.io](https://status.eessi.io/).